-- "Compiling and Linking" describes the compilation environment and how to compile and link Fortran programs.
-This section also contains examples that show how to create separate linkable objects written in Fortran, C, or other languages supported by the compiler system and how to link them into an executable object program. - "Driver Options" gives an overview of debugging, profiling, optimizing, and other options provided with the Fortran f77 driver. - "Object File Tools" briefly summarizes the capabilities of the elfdump, dis, nm, file, size and strip programs that provide listing and other information on object files. - "Archiver" summarizes the functions of the ar program that maintains archive libraries. - "Run-Time Considerations" describes how to invoke a Fortran program, how the operating system treats files, and how to handle run-time errors.
+- "Compiling and Linking" on page 2 describes the compilation environment and how to compile and link Fortran programs.
+This section also contains examples that show how to create separate linkable objects written in Fortran, C, or other languages supported by the compiler system and how to link them into an executable object program. - "Driver Options" on page 7 gives an overview of debugging, profiling, optimizing, and other options provided with the Fortran f77 driver. - "Specifying the Buffer Size for Direct Unformatted I/O" on page 16 describes the environment variable you can use to specify buffer size. - "Object File Tools" on page 16 briefly summarizes the capabilities of the elfdump, dis, nm, file, size and strip programs that provide listing and other information on object files - "Archiver" on page 17 summarizes the functions of the ar program that maintains archive libraries. - "Run-Time Considerations" on page 17 describes how to invoke a Fortran program, how the operating system treats files, and how to handle run-time errors.